-Gross distribution per unit is derived from gross realised income less expenses divided by the number of units in circulation, while net distribution per unit is derived from gross realised income less expenses and taxation divided by the number of units in circulation.
-Distributions are made from current period's realised gains.
+Gross distribution per unit is derived from gross realised income less expenses divided by the number of units in circulation, while net distribution per unit is derived from gross realised income less expenses and withholding tax divided by the number of units in circulation.
+Distributions are made from current year's/period's realised gains.

-Distributions were automatically reinvested into the Fund (by issuing additional units) based on the NAV per unit on the distribution date, unless the unitholders specifically request for cash distribution.
+Distributions were automatically reinvested into the Fund (by issuing additional units) based on the net asset value per unit on the distribution date, unless the unitholders specifically request for cash distribution.

-12 MANAGEMENT EXPENSE RATIO ("MER")
+12 TOTAL EXPENSE RATIO ("TER")

-Financial period from 12.10.2020 (date of launch) to 30.06.2021 %
+20 Financial period from 12.10.2020 (date of launch) 22 to 30.06.2021 % % TER 0.
+0.06

-MER 0.06

-The MER is the ratio of total fee and recovered expenses of the Fund expressed as a percentage of the Fund's average net asset value.
+The TER is the ratio of total fee and recovered expenses of the Fund expressed as a percentage of the Fund's average net asset value.